Are you already pregnant? Try our Due Date Calculator.

 - Follicle stimulating hormone: Is released into your bloodstream by the pituitary gland to stimulate ovarian follicles to secrete estrogen and produce a mature egg (or two in the case of twins).

-- And Progesterone: While estrogen plummets with ovulation, progesterone begins its climb to help nourish and thicken your uterine lining for potential egg implantation.
-Your progesterone levels will continue to rise if you become pregnant as it literally helps to “pro-gest” your fertilized egg!
+- Progesterone: While estrogen plummets with ovulation, progesterone begins its climb to help nourish and thicken your uterine lining for potential egg implantation.
+Your progesterone levels will continue to rise if you become pregnant, as it literally helps to “pro-gest” your fertilized egg.

-On average, the luteal phase is 14 days long (half of an average 28-day cycle) nut “normal” is considered anywhere from 12 to 16 days.
+On average, the luteal phase is 14 days long (half of an average 28-day cycle), but “normal” is considered anywhere from 12 to 16 days.
 You can track your ovulation symptoms to better pinpoint how long your luteal phase is or simply pee on these ovulation strips.

-If your luteal phase is less than 10 days, you’ll want to work with a holistic doctor to help boost your body’s progesterone production (see some tips here).
-With too short of a luteal phase, the fertilized egg may not be able to make it down the fallopian tubes into the uterus to implant before your period comes making pregnancy much more difficult.
+If your luteal phase is less than 10 days, you’ll want to work with a holistic doctor to help boost your body’s progesterone production (see some tips on how to increase fertility).
+With too short of a luteal phase, the fertilized egg may not be able to make it down the fallopian tubes into the uterus to implant before your period comes, making pregnancy much more difficult.

 How Many Days After Your Period Do You Ovulate?

 On average, a woman will ovulate about 14 days after her period begins.
 This is based on a 28-day cycle length and a 14-day luteal phase.